 - If there are excess spots not assigned to the cell a non-merohedral twin might be present, or the specimen is not a single crystal (multi-domain).
 Try to find a better, more obviously single crystal.
 If this is the best crystal that can be found, investigate if it can be processed as a twin.
 Depending on the case at hand there are two options: - A) The unit cell appears correct, but there are excess diffraction spots that indicate presence of a second domain: Proceed to <Domains>.
-Click the <Find Domains> button (details not covered in this manual (yet)). - B) The unit cell appears wrong or makes no sense at all: First go back to <Index>.
+Click the <Find Domains> button. - B) The unit cell appears wrong or makes no sense at all: First go back to <Index>.
 At the bottom of the Index window uncheck the options for <Difference Vectors> and <Fast Fourier Transform>.
 Select <Least Squares> instead.
 You can narrow down acceptable unit cells via the <Specific Cell Search> option.
 Click <Index>.
-This will use the program "Cell Now" to look for unit cells.
+This will use a brute force vector search algorithm based on the program "Cell Now" to identify a unit cell.
 If a reasonable cell is obtained but there are excess diffraction spots that indicate presence of a second domain: Proceed to <Domains>.
-Click the <Find Domains> button (details not covered in this manual (yet)).
+Click the <Find Domains> button.

-- C) No reasonable cell is obtained via options A) and B): Export the data as a p4p file using <Sample>, then <Export> and use the program Cell Now to determine the unit cell and relationships between domains (see the Purdue Twinning Manual for details). - The remainder of this manual assumes the crystal not to be twinned: Proceed to <Bravais>.
+- C) No reasonable cell is obtained via options A) and B): Export the data as a p4p file using <Sample>, then <Export> and use the program Cell Now to get a listing of multiple possible unit cells.
+Select the most likely correct cell (based on FOM, number of fitting reflections, cell volume, etc), export it as a p4p file and import it back into Apex5.
+Proceed to <Domains>.
+Click <Find Domains>. - Additional details on twinning are not covered in this manual (yet).
+The remainder of this manual assumes the crystal not to be twinned: Proceed to <Bravais>.
 A list of possible Bravais lattices will be displayed with the software's choice highlighted in green.